JuanPabloBoero/JBTimer/README.md

 # Usage:

 1. Add JBTimer.swift to your project (drag and drop)
-2. From your ViewController(or wherever you might want to use it) add a variable:
+2. From your ViewController(or wherever you might want to use it):

   `let myTimer = JBTimer()`